- General Information

 Yes.
 We encourage you to bring your own laptop.
 We will have 40-60 laptops available for those students taking WCNR classes.

 Can I bring my pet?

 No. No pets are allowed at the Mountain Campus.
-If you have a service or support animal contact the Resources for Disables Students Office for accommodations.
+If you have a service or support animal contact the Student Disability Center for accommodations.

 Is hunting and fishing allowed at the Mountain Campus?

 The stream on campus has excellent fishing and you can bring your fishing rod (light fly or spin rod is best).
 Fishing is catch and release with only artificial lures.
 You need to buy a Colorado Parks and Wildlife fishing license before arriving at the Mountain Campus (i.e., the MC does not sell licenses).
 A little know fact is that all full time students (resident or non-resident) are eligible for an in-state fishing/hunting license.

 Hunting is not allowed on campus and the same guns/weapons policies that apply on the main campus apply at the Mountain Campus.

 Are mosquitos a problem at the Mountain Campus?

 Mosquitos can be annoying at the Mountain Campus and we suggest that you bring long pants and shirt and repellent with DEET in case blood-suckers are active.